edwardajohnson/learning-challenge-season-2/README.md

 # My Daily learning:

-## July 1 - Building up my information areas and coding areas
+## July 1 - Building up my information areas and coding areas for the challenge
 - I want tp use my Capstone project as a basis for revising many of the ML concepts that I have already learned.
 - The Capstone is based on the City of Toronto Parking Ticket violation dataset

-## July 2 - Building up my information areas and coding areas
+## July 2 - Building up my information areas and coding areas for week 1
 - I set up the key areas to work through during the next week in addition to the basics
 - Basis will be the Queen St parking tickets dataset
 - Geolocation
 - Time Series

-## Sample Day -
+## Sample Day for reference ....
+Do not use
 - Revised list and tuples using this tutorial: https://www.afternerd.com/blog/difference-between-list-tuple/
 - Revised  basic docker commands from this article: https://rominirani.com/docker-tutorial-series-part-2-basic-commands-baaf70807fd3
 - Reviewed basic python from think link: https://www.youtube.com/watch?v=N4mEzFDjqtA